Pre-Master vs Master Scoring: Why Mode Matters When You Analyze Your Mix

 What is pre-master mix analysis?

-Pre-master mix analysis evaluates your track using targets appropriate for an unmastered mix — quieter integrated loudness, more dynamic range, narrower stereo width, and more frequency variance tolerance.
+Pre-master mix analysis evaluates your track using targets appropriate for an unmastered mix — quieter integrated loudness, more dynamic range, and narrower stereo width.
 TrackScore's pre-master mode shifts scoring targets so your mix is judged against where it should be at the mix stage, not where a final master should be.

 Why does scoring mode matter when I analyze my mix before mastering?

-A pre-master is naturally quieter (-14 to -18 LUFS vs -8 LUFS on a master), more dynamic (12+ dB vs 8 dB ideal), and often narrower in stereo width.
+A pre-master is naturally quieter (-14 to -18 LUFS vs -8 LUFS on a master), retains more dynamic range and headroom, and is often narrower in stereo width.
 Analyzing it with master targets penalizes these characteristics unfairly — your mix looks underperforming even when it's exactly where it should be.
 Switching to pre-master mode adjusts all targets so the analysis reflects actual mix-stage standards.

 How do I switch between pre-master and master modes in TrackScore?